 Neuroendocrine tumours (NETs) are a rare group of cancers that develop in the neuroendocrine system.
 Some make extra hormones and cause symptoms, and others don’t.

 This trial was for people who had a NET of the

-Everolimus is a type of biological therapy called a cancer growth blocker.
+Everolimus is a type of targeted cancer drug (biological therapy) called a cancer growth blocker.
 We know from research that everolimus helps treat NETs that affect other parts of the body.